Apples on the Table? Evaluating Text-Guided 3D Scene Synthesis via Fine-Grained Constraint Verification

 \subsection{Model Inference}

 We prompt the closed-source models, including Gemini 2.5 Pro, o4-mini, gpt-4.1-2025-04-14, and gpt-4.1-mini-2025-04-14, for both LLM and VLM inference.
-The input images are resized to 1200px resolution, and the temperature is fixed at 0 to ensure deterministic outputs.
+The input images are resized to 1200px resolution, and we use the default hyperparameter settings provided by the model for inference.

-For the open-source model Gemma3-27B, Qwen2.5VL-32B, and Qwen3-32B, we use the default hyperparameter settings provided by the model for inference.
+For the open-source model Gemma3-27B, Qwen2.5VL-32B, and Qwen3-32B, the temperature is fixed at 0 to ensure deterministic outputs.
 The input images are resized to 335px resolution; when the number of images exceeds the model’s processing capacity, two images are concatenated into a single input, with their corresponding names displayed at the top-left corner of each image.